 Free fishing on the river Cover is available during your stay with us.

 An Award Winning farmhouse breakfast is served every morning in the dining room.
-Including homemade bread and preserves, our own eggs, local bacon, award winning Masham sausages and local black pudding, fresh fruit, yoghurts and cereal, Smoked Salmon & Scrambled Eggs, Eggs Benedict.
+Including homemade bread and preserves, eggs from Wensleydale Eggs, Black Pudding, local sausages and bacon, fresh fruit, yoghurts and cereal, Eggs Benedict, Eggs Royale, Smoked Salmon & Scrambled Eggs.

 No children under 12 years.